hervenivon/awesome-discoveries/README.md

 * [Edward Tufte's The Visual Display of Quantitative Information](https://amzn.to/2ROaWUl) - The first book to read when you are entering the world of data visualization.
 * [Eric Rise's The lean startup](https://amzn.to/2RDDf3H) - This book that made become the CTO of a startup.
 It taught me the lean approach and made me save so much time
+* [Toby Segaran's Programming Collective Intelligence](https://amzn.to/2HiJrgc) - This book built my interest for intelligent applications, it gives me a taste of how important are data in modern applications, and it was fun to read and to apply.

 ## Topics